rootsdev/polygenea/docs/usecases.md

 	<BibItem option="B" type="belief" user="_fhiso_username=ltychonievich"/>

 to connect the various possible versions of history together.
+The user interface could then display the different sets however it choses, perhaps by showing only data linked from the currently-viewed belief or showing several color-coded beliefs at once, etc.

 Note that many uses of belief sets can be automated by a computer by using inferences.